Visnalize/.com/src/win7simu/faq.md

 No. Please see above.

-### Can you add Windows 11 as a theme?

-No. Windows 11 is at its very early release, going too far from the boundary may put this simulator at risk due to legal concerns.

 ### IE and Chrome cannot connect to the internet.
 Can you fix them?

-No. This is as far as I could get to implement them.
-Please bear with it.
+Please keep in mind that this is just a simulator.
+Web browser functionalities are very limited and are unstable.
+I'm afraid this is as far I can get to implement them.

 ### IE and Chrome are too slow.
+Can you fix them?

+No. Please see above.

+### IE and Chrome cannot download files/programs.
 Can you fix them?

 No. Please see above.